AB-xdev/blog-test/_posts/2024-10-08-java-annotation-processing-design-flaw.md

   * Maven's ``maven-compiler-plugin``
   * Gradle is most likely not affected as it usually uses a [Java Toolchain](https://docs.gradle.org/current/userguide/toolchains.html) and annotation processors must be declared explicitly
 * IDEs
-  * IntelliJ IDEA results vary based on the used build tool.<br/>Executing a Maven build with the demo causes the build process.
+  * IntelliJ IDEA results vary based on the used build tool.<br/>Executing a Maven build with the demo causes a build process crash.
   * AFAIK Eclipse doesn't run annotation processing by default, however if enabled:<br/>The build-process isn't sand-boxed in any way - this causes an IDE crash

 ### Short term fixes and workarounds